 It's as much my own omission as anyone's.
 Although he sweetly called me his "troublemaker" (indulgently enough, bless him: he actually let me, in the mid-to-late 1990s, persuade him to agree to let Arcosani's alumni put effort into somehow organizing themselves, to put heads, hands and hearts together to help Arcosanti build more Arcosanti) he neither understood nor did he get to appreciate how optimizing Arcosanti for disability would be of benefit.

-Despite the fact that at the time he agreed to 'let alumni help,' I'd already had to accept an identity label as a 'disabled person' due to the sequelae of having survived a life-altering MVA in 1993, I did not lean especially hard on him.
+At the time he agreed to 'let alumni help,' I'd already had to accept an identity label as a 'disabled person' due to the sequelae of having survived a life-altering MVA in 1993.
+I fault myself for not having leaned very hard on him.
 I did not try to reach intimately or deeply into his personal consciousness so that I could specifically smack hard, efficiently and repeatedly, on a big fat tack with a big fat 'disability' label on its head.

 BUT: Then was then, now is now.
-Pace Paolo, I have started hammering and I am gonna continue to smack as hard as I can on that tack, wherever/whenever/however I can.
-Coz the bold bare truth, dear Arconauts, dear Arcosanti-interested reading folk, is that Arcosanti is not completely ADA-compliant.
+Pace Paolo, I have started hammering, I am gonna continue to smack as hard as I can on that tack wherever/whenever/however I can.
+Coz the bold bare truth, dear Arconauts, dear Arcosanti-interested reading folk, is that all of Arcosanti is not completely ADA-compliant.
 In fact it's still quite far from ADA-compliant.

 It's not just that the lovely Gallery at the top of Crafts III is wheelchair inaccessible.
 Or that the Cafe now located on the main floor of Crafts III is equally wheelchair-unfriendly.
 That's just for starters.
 The ramp in the Vaults couldn't be readily navigated because the turning radius at its top was too sharp until it was remedied (yesterday: Thank you, David Tollas!) to accommodate the wheelchair I myself was sitting in.